Freedom is republishing a series of six articles by Corporate Watch about the energy cartels. CW explains:

 We hope that our research can be a useful resource for those organising towards a mass non-payment of energy bills.

-We will be releasing our alternative company profiles of Big Six energy suppliers in reverse order over the coming weeks.
-You can see our first profile on Scottish Power here.
+We will be releasing our alternative company profiles of the Big Six energy suppliers in reverse order over the coming weeks.
+You can see our profiles on Scottish Power, EDF and Octopus Energy here.
 Next up?

 Who owns it?

 Privately owned, OVO’s founder and ultimate owner is Stephen Fitzpatrick, who owns 68% of OVO Energy’s parent company, OVO Group Limited, via his holding company Imagination Industries Ltd. Mitsubishi Corporation owns 21% and Mayfair Olympic Holdco Limited owns 11%.

 Fitzpatrick is also CEO of a ‘vertical aircraft’ business – marketing ‘flying electric taxis’ – with his stake valued at around $1 billion last year.
 The company is US-listed and based in the Cayman Islands, a tax haven.

 The billionaire launched a cynical PR offensive at the start of September, outlining a ten-point action plan for the energy crisis.
 Fitzpatrick’s suggestions made it look like he was on the side of the poor, but his company profits are the real bottom line, as the government bailout measures later announced by Liz Truss and Kwasi Kwarteng will – as well as putting a temporary cap on what consumers can be charged for energy – ensure the profits of private companies like OVO by guaranteeing that the state will cover any shortfall faced by companies.